 - (a) Purpose Assisted living facilities (ALFs) are residential communities where a person lives in a group living environment where various levels of services are provided to assist in their daily needs, consistent with the criteria in Chapter 429, Part I, Florida Statutes.
 ALFs shall be developed and operated in a manner that is compatible with the surrounding neighborhood and connected to nearby services.
-It is intended to create a living environment that is easily accessible for pedestrians and persons with impaired mobility. - (b) Applicability The provisions of this section shall apply to all new, existing, and expanding assisted living facilities.

-- (1) In single-family districts, the proposed building materials shall complement and be architecturally compatible with other residential structures in the immediate neighborhood. - (2) A designated pedestrian pathway shall be provided between the main building entrance and the nearest adjacent street. - (3) Facilities shall be developed with at least 10 percent of the site area to be reserved and/or improved as common open space. - a.
+It is intended to create a living environment that is easily accessible for pedestrians and persons with impaired mobility. - (b) Applicability The provisions of this section shall apply to all new, existing, and expanding assisted living facilities. - (c) Standards - (1) In single-family districts, the proposed building materials shall complement and be architecturally compatible with other residential structures in the immediate neighborhood. - (2) A designated pedestrian pathway shall be provided between the main building entrance and the nearest adjacent street. - (3) Facilities shall be developed with at least 10 percent of the site area to be reserved and/or improved as common open space. - a.
 This open space area may be combined with other open space requirements of the zoning district. - b.
-Required common open space shall be usable for parks, recreation, and/or retained for natural resource protection. - (4) The allowable density shall be based on the underlying Future Land Use Map classification. - (5) Assisted living facilities may be constructed/ established as a variety of housing types.
+Required common open space shall be usable for parks, recreation, and/or retained for natural resource protection. - (4) The allowable density shall be based on the underlying Future Land Use Map classification. - (5) Assisted living facilities may be constructed/established as a variety of housing types. - (6) New or expanded assisted living facilities are prohibited within the coastal storm area, the area inundated by a category 2 hurricane, or a floodway, as defined by this chapter.
+This restriction does not preclude substantial improvements or the replacement of an existing facility as long as its use as an assisted living facility has not been abandoned, and the improvements or replacement do not result in additional beds. - (7) Assisted living facilities having 6 or fewer beds are considered a Type 1 use in all residential zoning districts but shall not be located within 1,000 feet of another such facility.